acne

 How can acne be prevented?

-Acne is difficult to prevent.
-But you can take steps at home to help prevent post-treatment acne.
-For example:
+Acne is hard to prevent.
+But you can take steps at home to help prevent acne after treatment.
+These include:

 • avoid makeup that contains oil

-• remove make-up and thoroughly cleanse your skin before bed
+• remove make-up and thoroughly cleanse your skin before going to bed

 • shower after exercise